 The doors above the paint is hand brushed on.
 You can clearly see the grain poking through on the side we didn’t do (bottom left).
 You can however see on the right my brush strokes from painting but very minimal grain.

 This door the paint was sprayed on which shows the open / negative grain quite a bit more than the brushed on door.

 Still need to be convinced?
 Check out these!

-The grain filler isn't just for cabinet doors it can be used on wood where you need to hide the grain.
-So do you have a project that will need some grain filled?
+The grain filler isn’t just for cabinet doors it can be used on wood where you need to hide the grain.
+So do you have a project for Grain filler for wood cabinets?
 If you do be sure to share with us or Aqua Coat on their Facebook or Instagram.
 We are also here for questions!

 Tara and Jess

 ***This blog was sponsored by Aqua Coat to read more about sponsored blogs and our affiliate links please go here.